subtalegames/mimir/README.md

 > Mímir is a contextual query engine (implemented in Rust) for video games with dynamic events (e.g. dialog, animations) driven by the current world's state.

+## Documentation

+Our official documentation at **[mimir.subtale.com][docs]** offers a guide with more detail than this README file, a full changelog, and example use cases for Mímir!

 ## Inspiration

 Mímir (both in concept and general architecture) is heavily inspired by [Elan Ruskin's amazing session from GDC 2012 on AI-driven Dynamic Dialog][gdc].